abhigna06/Event_Booking_Platform/README.md

 # Event Booking Platform

-The Event Booking Platform is a web application that allows users to discover and book events seamlessly.
-Whether you're organizing conferences, workshops, concerts, or social gatherings, this platform provides a user-friendly interface to streamline the event booking process.
+The purpose of the Event Booking Platform is to provide users with a centralized system for discovering, booking, and managing various events.
+The platform aims to simplify the event booking process for both attendees and organizers.
+The system will include features for users to browse events, register accounts, book event tickets, and for administrators to manage events.
+It will focus on creating a seamless and intuitive user experience.

 # Key Features
 Event Discovery: Browse through a diverse range of events location, and date.\